 - How do you intend to run it?

-It is always recommended to seek advise from your accountant before filling the memorandum.
+It is always recommended to seek to advise from your accountant before filling the memorandum.

 6. Setting up a Business Bank Account